University of Arizona vs Northern Arizona University

 The Financial Comparison

-Ten years after enrollment, University of Arizona graduates earn a median of $59,979 compared to $54,384 at Northern Arizona University.
-The payback period is 8.3 years at University of Arizona versus 10.1 years at Northern Arizona University.
+Then look at what that buys.
+Ten years after enrollment, University of Arizona graduates earn a median $59,979 against $54,384 at Northern Arizona University.
+The cost earns itself back in 8.3 years at University of Arizona and 10.1 years at Northern Arizona University.

-Graduates leave Northern Arizona University with a median $19,000 in debt versus $19,620 at University of Arizona.
-The debt-to-earnings ratios are 0.47 and 0.52 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Northern Arizona University owing a median $19,000 versus $19,620 at University of Arizona.
+Their debt-to-earnings ratios are 0.47 and 0.52 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers